Asia oil pricing change to raise trade volumes

 Companies like Netherlands-based Vopak, Germany’s Oiltanking and Vitol-linked VTTI have poured in billions of dollars to build more storage capacity near Singapore over the past several years, an opportunity that arose because of Singapore’s land scarcity.

-The additions, though, still have the 16.1-million-cubic-metre Singapore-Malaysia storage hub running a distant second to ARA, where storage capacity is 38 million cubic meters, as per storage advisory Ratio Group’s estimates.
+The additions, though, still have the 16.1-million-cubic-metre Singapore-Malaysia storage hub running a distant second to ARA, where storage capacity is 38 million cubic metres, as per storage advisory Ratio Group’s estimates.

 Besides 20 terminals in Singapore, Platts now includes four Malaysian terminals in its price assessments, namely, Pasir Gudang, Tanjung Langsat, Tanjung Bin and Pengerang.